 Rancho Obi-Wan is a small, independent museum housing the world’s largest Star Wars memorabilia collection.
 It has been amassed since 1976 by super-collector, author, and fan-ambassador Steve Sansweet.
-We are located on private property in rural Sonoma county just outside Petaluma, California.
+We are located in rural Sonoma county just outside Petaluma, California.
 The 9,000-square-foot (828 m²) museum building was once home to as many as 20,000 chickens during Petaluma’s egg-producing heyday.

 Rancho Obi-Wan was originally founded in 1998 after Steve moved from Los Angeles to become Director of Content Management and Head of Fan Relations at Lucasfilm.
 The first “Rancho Obi-Wan” was one of three old hen houses on the property.
 After an extensive renovation, Steve had space to display his collection with room to grow.
 During this time, Steve showed his collection only to friends and colleagues.